lead-magnets

 A parent-teen co-guide covering what to track, why privacy matters for minors, how to choose a period app, and conversation starters for families.

-What to Track (and What to Skip) A period is not a medical emergency or a mystery.
-It's a recurring biological event, and tracking it builds body literacy.
+What to Track (and What to Skip) A period is not a mystery.
+It is a recurring biological event, and tracking it builds body literacy.
 For teens starting out, less data is better data.
 Start with these three things: 1.
 First day of bleeding.
 This is cycle day 1.
 Mark it every month.
 2. Last day of bleeding.
 This lets you calculate period length.
 3. Flow intensity.
 Light, medium, or heavy.
 This establishes a personal baseline.
-That's it for the first three to six months.
+That is it for the first three to six months.
 The goal is building a habit, not collecting exhaustive data.
 Once tracking feels automatic, teens can add: Mood and energy.
-Not because mood is "hormonal" — because recognizing patterns helps with planning and self understanding.
+Not because mood is hormonal, but because recognizing patterns helps with planning and self understanding.
 Physical symptoms.
 Cramps, headaches, bloating.
 Useful for doctor visits.
 Cycle length.
-After six cycles, you'll have enough data to see your pattern.
-Teen cycles are often irregular for the first two to three years, and that's normal.
+After six cycles, there is enough data to see a pattern.
+Teen cycles are often irregular for the first two to three years, and that is normal.
 What to skip: Cervical mucus tracking, basal body temperature, ovulation prediction, and fertility windows.
 These are adult fertility awareness tools.
 They add complexity and privacy risk without serving any purpose for most teens.
-Why P
+Why Privacy Is Different for M